Fanged Noumena: Summary

-but a vector of exploration") in, according to Kronic and Brassier, "the impersonal and anonymous chaos of absolute time".
+but a vector of exploration") in, according to Mackay and Brassier, "the impersonal and anonymous chaos of absolute time".

-These themes are consistent in the writings featured in Fanged Noumena, with a turn in the 1990s towards "the 'inconceivable alienations' outputted by the monstrous machine-organism built by capital" according to Kronic and Armen Avanessian, and a further turn into the 2000s towards "ever more abstract planes of an alien Outside's absolute deterritorialisation of reason and sense", according to Vincent Le.
+These themes are consistent in the writings featured in Fanged Noumena, with a turn in the 1990s towards "the 'inconceivable alienations' outputted by the monstrous machine-organism built by capital" according to Mackay and Armen Avanessian, and a further turn into the 2000s towards "ever more abstract planes of an alien Outside's absolute deterritorialisation of reason and sense", according to Vincent Le.